J. S., Framestore CFC

 Latency, forwarding mechanisms, switch fabrics.

-Hands on: Using telnet and HTTP to switches.
+Hands on: Using telnet and HTTP to configure switches.

 Auto negotiation, Power over Ethernet.